Q: What is Amazon Aurora?

 You have two additional replication options in addition to the ones listed above.
 You can use Aurora Global Database for much faster physical replication between Aurora clusters in different regions.
 And for replication between Aurora and non-Aurora MySQL databases (even outside of AWS), you can set up your own, self-managed binlog replication.

-Yes, with Aurora MySQL you can set up cross-region Aurora Replicas using either logical or physical replication.
+Yes, you can set up cross-region Aurora replicas using either physical or logical replication.

 Yes, you can add up to 15 Aurora Replicas on each cross-region cluster, and they will share the same underlying storage as the cross-region replica.
 A cross-region replica acts as the primary on the cluster and the Aurora Replicas on the cluster will typically lag behind the primary by 10s of milliseconds.